cjroberts2013/charlestech-blog/src/posts/post-08.md

 tags: ["react meetup"]
 ---

-# React Meetup
+# React Meetup!

-So this evening i attended my first coding meetup in Austin.
+So this evening I attended my first coding meetup in Austin.
 It was focused on Reactjs and covered a few different topics.

 The first topic covered apollo hooks and testing.
 This was a new topic for me but something a have been interested in learning.
 GraphQL is on my list of technologies to learn soon.